British Heart Foundation

 Helping to beat the world’s biggest killers

-The British Heart Foundation was set up in the sixties to fund research into the causes, diagnosis, treatment and prevention of heart and circulatory diseases.
-Things have come a long way, but they still kill more people than any other cause in the world, claiming a life in the UK every three minutes.
+Heart and circulatory diseases kill 1 in 3.
+They claim a life in the UK every three minutes.
 That’s waiting for the kettle to boil.
 That’s sitting through an ad break.
 These diseases are beatable, but this requires funding for vital research into treatments and cures.